stevenpawley/r.learn.ml2/README.md

 This is python module for applying scikit-learn machine learning models to GRASS GIS spatial data.

+For more information read the documents page at: https://r.learn.ml2.readthedocs.io/en/latest/

 ## Description

 r.learn.ml2 represents a front-end to the scikit learn python package.
 The module enables scikit-learn classification and regression models to be applied to GRASS GIS rasters that are stored as part of an imagery group.